-Become a qualified carpenter and builder with the NZ Army and enjoy unrivalled training, adventure and travel.
+Become a qualified carpenter and builder with the NZ Army and enjoy unrivaled training, adventure and travel.

 - SpecialisationApprenticeship Trades